‘I feel like I’m working for an organisation that endorses apartheid’

 Members of the Parliament’s Left group questioned why sombre events were not previously held for Palestinian victims of Israeli occupation.

-Incir, the left-wing Swedish politician, said she would prefer to see the Israeli and Palestinian flags hanging next to each other outside European institutions.
+Incir, the centre-left Swedish politician, said she would prefer to see the Israeli and Palestinian flags hanging next to each other outside European institutions.

 “That would have sent a clear signal from the European Union that the only way forward is a two-state solution, with two democratic states living in peace and security side by side,” she told Al Jazeera.